doubleII/Test/cURL/0001-cmd-commands.md

 ## cURL using file
 ...
-## Measure request and response time an rest-api over cmd
+## Measure request and response time an rest-api over cmd with cURL

 ...